munificent/craftinginterpreters/book/methods-and-initializers.md

 This program should print "Nested instance".
-To decide what name to give to local slot zero, the compiler needs to know whether it's compiling a function or method declaration, so we add a new case to our FunctionType enum to distinguish
+To decide what name to give to local slot zero, the compiler needs to know whether it's compiling a function or method declaration, so we add a new case to our FunctionType enum to distinguish methods.
-methods:

 ^code method-type-enum (1 before, 1 after)

-When we compile a method, we use that type:
+When we compile a method, we use that type.

 ^code method-type (2 before, 1 after)